How to Conduct Employee Training Needs Assessment

 - Skills/knowledge needed based on goals and requirements

-- Level of training need identification
+- Level of training needed (high, mid, low)

-There are many training needs analysis methods for gathering this information from trainees or managers of trainees while conducting an assessment of training needs for employees.
+There are many training needs analysis template methods for gathering this information from trainees or managers of trainees while conducting an assessment of training needs for employees.

 Popular training needs analysis methods:

-- Surveys to Managers: This training needs analysis example can be used when doing a group/job role level assessment.
+- Surveys to Managers: This training analysis template example can be used when doing a group/job role level assessment.
 Managers will often be the best ones to identify skills and knowledge that their teams have or don’t have.

 - Employee Feedback Surveys: Sending a survey to employees is helpful to get specific details on the need for training and development from the individual’s perspective.